tomaszsrodek99/Kuchenne-rewolucje/README.md

 This is a website for sharing recipes with friends.

-## Introduction

-The GreenGrass web application was built using the ASP.NET framework.
-The project aims to allow users to manage plants and receive notifications regarding watering and fertilizing plants.
-Each user has access to their plant database.
-They specify basic conditions for growing each plant, and the application helps them keep all data organized while reminding them through notifications of specific actions that need to be taken.

 ## How to run?
 1. Download the project from GitHub
 2. Make sure you have a database named KuchenneRewolucje